 Pigtown in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in this topic list: Railroads & Streetcars.
-In addition, it is included in the Baltimore and Ohio Railroad (B&O) series list.
+This historical marker is listed in these topic lists: Railroads & Streetcars • War, US Civil.
+In addition, it is included in the Baltimore and Ohio Railroad (B&O) 🚂 series list.

 Location.
-39° 17.136′ N, 76° 37.928′ W. Marker is in Pigtown in Baltimore, Maryland.
-Marker can be reached from West Pratt Street west of South Poppleton Street, on the right when traveling east.
-The plaque has been moved to the inside of the B&O Railroad Museum in Baltimore, Maryland.
+39° 17.09′ N, 76° 37.995′ W. Marker is in Pigtown in Baltimore, Maryland.
+Marker can be reached from West Pratt Street east of South Schroeder Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 901 West Pratt Street, Baltimore MD 21223, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Baltimore & Ohio Railroad (a few steps from this marker); The National Road Railroads Eclipse a National Road (within shouting distance of this marker); The Chessie's Famous "Big Mike" (within shouting distance of this marker); Pullman Troop Sleeper No. 7437 (within shouting distance of this marker); Luther G. Smith (about 300 feet away, measured in a direct line); Working for the Railroad: African Americans (about 300 feet away); Working for the Railroad: Women (about 300 feet away).
+First Commercial Railroad Right-of-Way in America (within shouting distance of this marker); B&O No. 908 (within shouting distance of this marker); Luther G. Smith (within shouting distance of this marker); Working for the Railroad: African Americans (within shouting distance of this marker); Working for the Railroad: Women (within shouting distance of this marker); B&O Railroad Museum (within shouting distance of this marker); Main Line Electrification of the Baltimore and Ohio Railroad (B&O) 1895 (within shouting distance of this marker); CSX Corporation (within shouting distance of this marker).
 Touch for a list and map of all markers in Pigtown.